Flight-Free-UK/flight_free_uk_website/source/posts/impact-of-covid.html.markdown

 published: true
 title: Impact of Covid
 category: opinion
-date: 2023-12-06T14:58:17.356Z
+date: 2023-02-08T14:58:17.356Z
 cover_image: /images/uploads/covid.jpg
-summary: We take a look at what impact Covid-19 has on our work
+summary: We take a look at the impact that Covid-19 had on our work
 author: FlightFree UK
 read_time_minute: 6
 ---
 ### The Covid-19 pandemic brought huge disruption, challenges and difficulties to many of our lives.

 ##### One effect was that it grounded all aircraft for a time, which on face value is the aim of our campaign.
 However, the effects are more nuanced.